Oregon aims to keep deaf drivers safe during traffic stops

-SALEM, Ore.
-(AP) — A deaf driver is pulled over by the police.
+SALEM, Ore. — A deaf driver is pulled over by the police.
 The officer approaches the car.
 The driver doesn’t respond to commands.

 The situation escalates, sometimes with fatal results.
 It’s something that deaf people worry about.